 If you happen to be joining for weekend brunch, don’t skip out on the lemon ricotta pancakes.
 For dinner, their ricotta balls, pickled vegetable jar and the angus burger are a few of my personal favorites, but everything on the menu is typically a home run.

 With both ample indoor and outdoor seating, Krupa Grocery is one of the best restaurants near Prospect Park that not only has a great sit down meal option but also has great coffee, great food, and they also offer one of my favorite things – a to go picnic basket which is meant to be enjoyed at Prospect Park.

-The Prospect Park Picnic Basket includes a wide variety of “surf and turf” and while subsituations can’t be made, there isn’t a need because this includes all the best things on their menu and meant to be shared with friends.
+The Prospect Park Picnic Basket includes a wide variety of highlights off their menu and while substitutions can’t be made, there isn’t a need because this includes all the best things on their menu and meant to be shared with friends.